 Each submission will be assigned a DOI string to be included here.

-Motion sensors embedded in wearable devices, such as sport bracelets, watches and rings can add new dimensions to the way we use everyday objects.
-Motion sensors have the ability to digitalize our finger movements and transmit the information to computers.
+Motion sensors embedded in wearable devices, such as sport bracelets, watches and rings, can add new dimensions to the way we use everyday objects.
+These sensors have the ability to digitalize our finger movements and transmit the information to computing devices for .....
 We demonstrate that an accelerometer worn on the wrist or on a finger can accurately detect the distinctive vibrations that occur when a finger swipes over different surface profiles and present VIBGETs – VIBration widGETs – differently surfaced attachable stripes that each generate a different frequency patterns when swiped across.
 We explore the VIBGETs design space in three user experiments where we investigate elemental design factors such as swipe posture, sensor position, swipe direction, bump height, bump density, softness of stripes.
 From our results we extract initial guidelines for VIBGET design and then demonstrate several practical usage scenarios where VIBGETs are attached to physical objects to enrich/enable/extend interaction possibilities.

 Author Keywords